rockzeng/pipefy-api-docs/pipe.md

 ## GET /pipes/:id.json

-Gets the JSON representation of the Pipe as a whole (including nested resources).
+Gets the JSON representation of the Pipe as a whole, including nested resources.

+This is one of the most complete server responses of pipefy.
+The resulting JSON contains data from the Pipe itself and much data from its children relationships, like users, labels and phases:

+##### Main data of the pipe:

 ```json
 {